 2 FINDINGS FROM OTHERS

-I. Retirees can dodge taxes on these 9 types of income
+I. Retirees can dodge taxes on these nine types of income

-Here’s a secret: In retirement it’s less about assets and more about income.
+Here’s a secret: In retirement, it’s less about assets and more about income.
 Any steps taken to increase post-retirement income will help ensure a smoother retirement.
 One step you can take is to reduce the amount of income subject to federal tax.
 This begins with identifying and prioritizing income sources that aren’t subject to federal tax.
-This article shines the spotlight on 9 of the most common retirement income sources not subject to federal tax, from the more well- known Social Security benefits and Roth IRA distributions to the lesser known reverse mortgage payments and municipal bond interest.
+This article highlights 9 of the most common retirement income sources not subject to federal tax, from the more well-known Social Security benefits and Roth IRA distributions to the lesser-known reverse mortgage payments and municipal bond interest.

 II.
 Top 3 health insurance options if you retire early

 Early retirement is a fantasy of many.
 And why not?
 You have worked long and hard to savor the time to spend your days as you choose.
-However, before you get too caught up in that fantasy, you’ll need to figure out how you’re going to fund retirement health care costs.
+However, before you get too caught up in that fantasy, you’ll need to figure out how to fund retiree health care costs.
 Most retirees rely on Medicare to pay for a large chunk of health care in retirement, but Medicare eligibility doesn’t begin until age 65.
-So, if you plan on retiring before then you’ll have to find an alternate option to pay for health care costs.
-This article highlights the 3 most popular options to fund health care costs prior to Medicare.
+So, if you plan on retiring before then, you’ll have to find an alternate option to pay for health care costs.
+This article highlights the three most popular options to fund health care costs before Medicare.

 1 ACTION FOR YOU